Introduction

 Create jail

-A separate jail is required if PostgreSQL should also serve as a central database server for other applications.
-Here we take pgsql as the jail name and the option allow_sysvipc is required in any case.
+A separate jail is recommended if PostgreSQL should also serve as a central database server for other applications.
+Here we take pgsql as the jail name and the option allow_sysvipc is required in any case, even though PostgreSQL is installed inside another jail.

 Set up jail

-Login to the jail via SSH: ssh USERNAME@IP or ssh USERNAME@HOSTNAME to gain root rights with su.
+Either use bastile console pgsql to start a console in the created jail, or log in via SSH (if activated) with ssh USERNAME@IP or ssh USERNAME@HOSTNAME to then gain root rights with su.

 Customise package source